 Given a symmetric function $f$, it is therefore a natural problem to study the class expansion

-i.e. the development of its specialization $f(J_1,\ldots,J_n)$ in terms of the basis $C_\mu$ of $\mathbb{Z}_n$.
+i.e. the development of its specialization $f(J_1,\ldots,J_n)$ in terms of the basis $C_\mu$ of $\mathcal{Z}_n$.
 The purpose of this paper is to present a general method to compute such an expansion.

-This problem had been solved before by Jucys~\cite{Ju} for $f=e_k$, the elementary symmetric function, and by Lascoux and Thibon~\cite{LT} for $f=p_k$, the power-sum symmetric function.
+This problem had been solved before by Jucys~\cite{Ju} for $f=e_k$, the elementary symmetric function, and by Lascoux and Thibon~\cite{LT} for $f=p_k$, the power sum symmetric function.
 Our method provides a new proof for these classical results, but also allows to handle many new cases.

 In this paper we consider $f=h_k$, the complete symmetric function and $f=P_k(z)$ the one-row Hall-Littlewood symmetric function, which interpolates between $h_k$ and $p_k$.
 But, among others, our method also works with the product $f=h_ke_l$ or with $f=s_{(k,1^l)}$, the Schur function associated with hooks.